-Understanding agency pricing is simplest when we have an actual service or project to use as an example.
-In our experience, there’s typically a lot of confusion about brand—how much it costs, what the process entails, and what makes a brand project more expensive.
+Understanding marketing and advertising agency pricing is simplest when we have an actual service or project to use as an example.
+In our experience, there’s typically a lot of confusion in the sales process about brand—how much it costs, what the process entails, and what makes a brand project more expensive.
 So let’s start there.

 Cost for a New Brand: $20k to $500k+

 One of the reasons marketing and advertising agencies don’t like to publish prices for specific projects is because they don’t want to over-promise and under-deliver.
 It’s also difficult to set standard prices because of all the variables that affect each project.
 Instead, most agencies scope the work and create a customized quote that fits the work the client needs.